 Hardly a secret this one, but it still surprises me that so few Brits have visited the Isles of Scilly.
 No doubt the pricey flights (relative to the distance) or the journey along the traffic-packed roads of south west England come summertime play a part in discouraging visitors.
 However, those who make the journey to the Scillies discover an unspoilt archipelago of peaceful harbours and stunning beaches and a more relaxed way of life.

 We’ve decided to visit the Isles of Scilly this summer, combined with a stay in Cornwall.
 The ferry is reasonably priced and it won’t feel like such a trek if we’re already in Cornwall.
 There’s a good range of accommodation from basic camping to contemporary hotels with everything in between.
 The islands’ tourist board is a good place to start.
 Just make sure you book early, a lot of the properties are reserved for regular visitors so what’s left over gets snapped up pretty quickly.

 I’m looking forward to having no distractions from my main task of beach-going.
 Unlike Cornwall, there’s little to do on the Isles of Scilly except enjoy the scenery: boat trips to uninhabited islands, endless beaches, clear blue seas.
 And I’m sure the weather will be perfect…

-Most of the images in this post are courtesy of Pixabay.
+Some of the images in this post are courtesy of Pixabay.

-Looking for more summer holiday ideas?
+Looking for more summer beach holiday ideas?